MARALB83/dynamic_asset_allocation/Readme.md

 ## **Summary**

 The project was done for the MFE230T course "Building Machine Learning Systems: Tools, Platforms, and Financial Applications" of the UC Berkeley MFE Program.

-Other contributors for the project were Pierre Monroy, and James Wang.
+Other contributors to the project were Pierre Monroy, and James Wang.

 My contribution to the project was building the Python infrastructure that directed data cleaning, feature engineering, model training/assessment and strategy backtesting.

 ## **Python Files**